outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-07-01-will-i-belong-here.md

 - Is anything like your progression framework open sourced for people to see before they apply?

 # 5. Community Involvement
 Lastly, I like to see what community activities the company is involved in like sponsoring women in tech meetups or running internal conferences or panel discussions that show they are actively thinking about diversity and putting their money where their virtue signalling is.
-This is a great way to get male employees involved in these communities and show that your employees are empathetic and able to relate and support females in tech.
+This is a great way to get male employees involved in these communities and show that your employees are empathetic and able to relate to and support women in tech.

 This can also involve offering paid scholarships for coding boot camps for people to then join the company, apprenticeships, supporting back to work schemes or anything else like this.

 Some questions to ask:
-- What's your public persona as a company, are you associated with any community activities for females in tech?
+- What's your public persona as a company, are you associated with any community activities for women in tech?
-- Are you actively sponsoring (monetarily) any females in your community?
+- Are you actively sponsoring (monetarily) any women in your community?
 - Do you have any schemes that help people returning to work to join your company?

 # Why I Picked Zego
 This is the series of events from my last job search which illustrates why all of the above points matter.

-- Saw a tweet from someone at Zego that I used to work with, saying Zego increased the number of female employees that worked there by ~40% last year.
+- Saw a tweet from someone at Zego that I used to work with, saying Zego increased the number of women employees that worked there by ~40% last year.
 Had never heard of Zego.
 - Got in touch with an ex-colleague and asked about the company culture and ways of working.
-On this call, they mentioned the CTO was female(!) and this got me really excited.
+On this call, they mentioned the CTO was a woman(!) and this got me excited.
 - Learned the company supported remote working, big plus.
-- Had an informal coffee chat with the female CTO, loved her and thought she was fabulous.
-Learned there were several other females in the engineering department, both in management and technical roles.
-Got comfort on sustainable working on the back of the $150m raise and asked about impact on culture.
+- Had an informal coffee chat with the CTO, loved her and thought she was fabulous.
+Learned there were several other women in the engineering department, both in management and technical roles.
+Got comfort on sustainable working on the back of the $150m raise and asked about the impact on culture.
-- Saw blog videos about 2 female staff members, what they love doing outside of work, why they joined Zego and what it's been like working there.
+- Saw blog videos about 2 women staff members, what they love doing outside of work, why they joined Zego and what it's been like working there.
 - Reached out to the 2 staff members in the videos for informal coffee chats.
-Got on really well with them and got an honest opinion of the company.
+Got on well with them and got an honest opinion of the company.
 - Followed the normal application process through to completion, felt welcomed and respected.
-Got job offer.
+Got a job offer.
-- Watched a recording of the female CTO talking on CTO Craft about onboarding and absolutely loved it and various other posts on community activities.
+- Watched a recording of the CTO talking on CTO Craft about onboarding and loved it and various other posts on community activities.
 - Saw a LinkedIn post about trans inclusive policies rolled out at Zego.
 - Got even more excited about my new job.